 Travel fees can sneak up on attendees, leaving them feeling like the costs escalated too much.
-The last thing you want is an attendee showing up at the reunion in a bad mood after paying out last-minute fees.
+The last thing you want is an attendee showing up at the family gathering in a bad mood after paying out last-minute fees.

-Warn all attendees of the common travel-related fees.
+Warn all attendees of the common travel-related expenses.
 These might include baggage fees at an airport or additional insurance on a rental car.

 Being prepared and making sure everyone knows the potential costs will help ensure everyone is happy with the total expenses for the reunion.

 We love a good spreadsheet and highly recommend you use our family reunion budget template options to get yourself organized.
-But a smart reunion budget also utilizes technology.
+But smart budgeting for a reunion also utilizes technology.